 One dessert that she was known for far and wide, was her chocolate cake with caramel icing.
 I wonder how many of those she must have made in her lifetime.
-It had to be have been in the thousands!
+It had to have been in the thousands!

-Her caramel icing was always so good and as I child I loved to peel it off the cake in one piece, eat the cake by itself and then slowly savor the delicious caramel icing all on its own.
+Her old-fashioned caramel icing was always so good and as I child I loved to peel it off the cake in one piece, eat the cake by itself and then slowly savor the delicious caramel icing all on its own.
 And as an adult, I’ve been known to do it sometimes too. 😉

 A never fail caramel icing

-The recipe for caramel icing that my Grandmother used was actually just slightly different than this one.
+The recipe for caramel cake icing that my Grandmother used was actually just slightly different than this one.